swannodette/baduk/_posts/2016-06-10-baduk-music.markdown

 Is this approach paying off?
 Two years ago I was a KGS 9kyu.
 Currently I'm on a 6 game winning streak and just shy of KGS 6kyu.
-This approach might not be right way for everyone, but I think it's interesting that applying a similar discipline from my guitar studies to Baduk has kicked off a period of steady measurable improvement.
+This approach might not be the right way for everyone, but I think it's interesting that applying a similar discipline from my guitar studies to Baduk has kicked off a period of steady measurable improvement.
 Perhaps this approach can work for others?